papsop/DiscordCalendarBot/README.md

+# **!!
+The bot doesn't support commands, so it's basically only usable if it's already set-up on your server**
 # DiscordCalendarBot
 ---
-**!!
-The bot doesn't support commands, so it's basically only usable if already it's set-up on your server**

 **No new features planned, only serious bug fixes.
 Accepting merge requests if you want to add something.**